 Here's another amazing option for your little one.
 These bottles for colic are BPA-free like the others listed, and are designed specifically to prevent colic in your baby.

-This bottle also has a vented bottom, which keeps air from being swallowed by your baby.
+The Playtex Anti-Colic Bottle also has a vented bottom, which keeps air from being swallowed by your baby.
 In addition, it has a unique shape meant to prevent ear infections.
 That’s definitely a bonus!
-"Ain't no one got time" for colic and an ear-infection!
+No one has time for colic and an ear-infection!

 You’re likely to see a drastic improvement in your little one if you switch the formula and bottle you use.